-A seismic hazard zone is where there is likely weak soil and/or rock may be present beneath the property.
-Seismic hazard zones are determined by the state.
+A Seismic Hazard Zone is where there is likely weak soil and/or rock may be present beneath the property.
+Seismic Hazard Zones are determined by the state.
 If present, these weak materials can fail during an earthquake and, unless proper precautions are taken during grading and construction, can cause damage to structures.
 If a property is undeveloped, a site-specific investigation by a licensed engineering geologist and/or civil engineer may be required before the parcel can be subdivided or before most structures can be permitted.
-If the property lies within a mapped seismic hazard zone, that fact must be disclosed by the seller to prospective buyers.
+If the property lies within a mapped Seismic Hazard Zone, that fact must be disclosed by the seller to prospective buyers.

-Landslides occur when a slope changes from a stable to an unstable condition.
+Landslides occur when the stability of a slope changes from a stable to an unstable condition.
 A change in the stability of a slope can be caused by a number of factors, acting together or alone.
 Natural causes of landslides include:

-- Loss or absence of vertical vegetative structure, soil nutrients, and soil structure (e.g., after a wildfire) - Erosion of the toe of a slope by rivers or ocean waves - Weakening of a slope through saturation by snow melt, glaciers melting, or heavy rains - Earthquakes adding loads to barely stable slopes - Earthquake-caused liquefaction destabilizing slopes
+- loss or absence of vertical vegetative structure, soil nutrients, and soil structure (e.g., after a wildfire) - erosion of the toe of a slope by rivers or ocean waves - · weakening of a slope through saturation by snow melt, glaciers melting, or heavy rains - earthquakes adding loads to barely stable slopes - earthquake-caused liquefaction destabilizing slopes